tiagonnascimento/licenseManager/README.md

 ### Distribution and Installation

 This application is distributed in form of an unlocked package.
-You can build your own app based on the code or simply enter in contact to get the package ID and install it directly in a target org.
+You can build your own app based on the code or simply get the package ID on the `sfdx-project.json` and install it directly in your org.
+Installation key is `Vai Corinthians`.

 After installation, please assign the required permission sets to the user.
 Also, as this app contains CRM analytics recipe, assign the permission set _License Manager_ to the Analytics Integration User and execute the recipe.
 You can also schedule the recipe to execute in a determined agenda.